Sridevi17j/personal_blog/src/pages/R Basics-5/index.md

 #### Output for above commands in screenshot
 ![](./p8.png)

-With this we will end up Basics R, From next, we will start with Advanced R!..
+With this we will end up R, From next, we will start with Python.
+I will also check out for missed commands in R and update in middle, meanwhile lets start to learn python!!!!